yyachi/image_mosaic/README.md

 See [gem package -- vstool](https://gitlab.misasa.okayama-u.ac.jp/gems/vstool) that refers to this package.
 See [gem package -- opencvtool](https://gitlab.misasa.okayama-u.ac.jp/gems/opencvtool) that refers to this package.
 See [Rails project -- medusa](https://github.com/misasa/medusa) that refers to this package.
+See [rake project -- mosaic-sem](https://gitlab.misasa.okayama-u.ac.jp/DREAM/mosaic-sem) that refers to this package.
 See also `spots-warp` in [gem package -- multi_stage](https://gitlab.misasa.okayama-u.ac.jp/gems/multi_stage).

 # Dependency